 3: High Mobility

 One of the characteristics of Hazrat Khalid-Bin-Walid was the speed of his military operations.
-He would move his entire army at the speed of a single rider resulting is many surprise attack opportunities.
+He would often move his entire army at the speed of a single rider resulting in many surprise attack opportunities.
 He was a great exponent of rapid and disruptive guerrilla tactics that demoralized the enemy, broke their formations, and caused massive confusion among enemy ranks.
 This ‘bias to action’, together with very well disciplined troops, invariably stood him in good stead earning victories after victories.

 In their mobility, his troops had no match until the Mongol riders of the 13th century.
 Khalid’s elite light cavalry the Mobile guard acted as the core of the Muslim army’s cavalry.
 It was composed of highly trained and seasoned soldiers, the majority of whom had been under Khalid’s standard during his Arabian and Sassanid campaigns.
 The light cavalry force were armed with long lances who would charge at an incredible speed and would usually employ hit-and-run tactics destroying enemy formations and ranks They would charge on enemy flanks and rear, their maneuverability making them very effective against heavily armored Byzantine and Sassanid infantry.

 His most commonly used maneuver was long distance surprise attacks where he would target far away enemy unsuspecting logistical supply depots or army camps.
 His ability to maneuver his army quickly through areas others would think impossible was essential for such tactics.
 An example of this are his night attacks from three different sides on Sassanid camps at Zumail, Muzayyah and Saniyy.
-His highly mobile army successfully maneuvering in a 100 km area, quickly destroying encampments of the Sassanid and their Arab allies.
+His highly mobile army successfully maneuvered in a 100 km area, quickly destroying encampments of the Sassanid and their Arab allies.

 Another example is during his advancement into Roman territory when Roman Emperor Heraclius had sent all his available garrisoned troops into Syria to hold the Muslim troops at the Syria-Arabia border region.
 The only possible route of any Arab reinforcement was expected to be the conventional Syria-Arabia road in the south but Khalid took the most unexpected route marching through the waterless Syrian desert to the surprise of the Romans.